 Writing Groups and Meetings

 Not only are most authors avid readers they also have a lot to share.
 And maybe during the course of writing your book, you learned some very important lessons.
-If you have something you could teach, offer speaking at these events.
+If you have something you could teach, offer to speak at these events.

 Either way, by getting involved in the writing community you stay privy to what’s hot and what’s not.
 This is a great opportunity to hear about new marketing techniques and upcoming events in your area.